This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Cartel regulation in Japan

-Cartels are prohibited in Japan as an ‘unreasonable restraint of trade’, stipulated under the second half of article 3 of Act No. 54 of 1947, as amended, otherwise known as the Anti-Monopoly Act (AMA).
-Although the AMA does not include any particular provisions about extraterritorial applicability, it is generally understood to be applicable to international cartels.
-The position of the Japan Fair Trade Commission (JFTC), and the generally accepted view in Japan, is that even if alleged violators have no physical presence in Japan, the AMA could be applied to conduct occurring outside Japan as long as such conduct results in certain substantial effects on Japanese markets, and the Supreme Court of Japan confirmed this in 2017.
+Cartels are prohibited in Japan as an ‘unreasonable restraint of trade’, stipulated in article 3 of Act No. 54 of 1947, as amended, otherwise known as the Anti-Monopoly Act (AMA).
+Although the AMA does not include any particular provisions about extraterritorial applicability, the position of the Japan Fair Trade Commission (JFTC), and the generally accepted view in Japan is that, even if alleged violators have no physical presence in Japan, the AMA could be applied to conduct occurring outside Japan as long as such conduct results in certain substantial effects on Japanese markets, and the Supreme Court of Japan confirmed this in 2017.

-The JFTC has been consistently vigorous in its investigation of international cartels, and with the amendment to the AMA introduced in 2002, the JFTC is now able to service its orders against foreign companies by way of service by publication.
+The JFTC has been consistently vigorous in its investigation of international cartels, and with the amendment to the AMA introduced in 2002, the JFTC is now able to service its orders against foreign companies by way of service by publication in cases where service though diplomatic routes proved to be unfeasible.
 Service by publication is a method of service in which an order is deemed to be served to the recipient after a certain period from the date the JFTC posts the order on the board in front of the JFTC office.
-Accordingly, if the JFTC intends to issue a reporting order to a foreign company, it is now able to exercise its investigative power by simply making a service by publication against such foreign company (although it is customary for the JFTC to first request that the foreign company appoint an attorney in Japan and then serve the reporting order and other proceedings through such attorney).
+Accordingly, if the JFTC intends to issue a reporting order to a foreign company, eventually, it is able to exercise its investigative power by simply making a service by publication against such foreign company (although it is customary for the JFTC to first request that the foreign company appoint an attorney in Japan and then serve the reporting order and other proceedings through such attorney).

 The AMA explicitly requires substantial restraint of competition in the relevant market as an element to establish the illegality of cartels, and thus technically cartels are not illegal per se in Japan.
-However, naked cartels (ie, hardcore cartels), such as price cartels, quantity cartels and share cartels, are considered to have tendencies to generally restrain competition and efficiency, and other non-competition grounds will rarely justify the necessity of naked cartels.
-In this sense, it is fair to say that naked cartels are treated practically as per se illegal in Japan.
+However, naked cartels (ie, hardcore cartels), such as price cartels, quantity cartels and share cartels, are considered to have tendencies to generally restrain competition, and efficiency and other non-competition grounds will rarely justify the necessity of naked cartels.
 In most cases, the JFTC has no difficulty in proving that naked cartels cause a substantial restraint of competition in the market.
 As such, it would be fair to say that the JFTC enforces AMA cartel violations as vigorously as competition authorities in other jurisdictions of per se illegality do.

 Under the AMA, the unreasonable restraint of trade is subject to administrative sanctions and criminal sanctions.
-In relation to administrative sanctions, cease-and-desist orders and payment orders for surcharges are available.
+In relation to administrative sanctions, cease-and-desist orders and payment orders for surcharge are available.